Impact of the COVID-19 pandemic on sports: Castells

 In response to the shutdown of extracurricular activities for children in Catalonia, the Coordinadora de Colles Castelleres de Catalunya (CCCC), the governing body for castells (Catalan human towers), issued a statement on 10 March 2020, recommending the suspension of all castells practices and performances.
 Subsequently, the lockdown imposed throughout Spain shut down all castells activities throughout Catalonia as of 15 March.
 The postponement to 2022 of the Tarragona Castells Contest, scheduled for 3 and 4 October 2020, was finally announced on 15 July 2020.

-Another major castells festival, the Festes Decennals de la Mare de Déu de la Candela, held only once every ten years and scheduled for 29 January-7 February 2021, was also postponed.
-If it is held in 2022 as tentatively planned, it will be the first time since it was founded in 1791 that it will be held in a year not ending in 1.
+Another major castells festival, the Festes Decennals de la Mare de Déu de la Candela, held only once every ten years and scheduled for 29 January – 7 February 2021, was also postponed.
+If held in 2022 as tentatively planned, it would be the first time since it was founded in 1791 that it would be held in a year not ending in 1.

 According to the CCCC, the last April without any castells was in 1966.